 We have introduced a way of varying the emphasis or strength of the updates of TD learning algorithms from step to step, based on importance sampling, that should result in much lower variance than previous methods (Precup et al. 2001).
 In particular, we have introduced the emphatic $TD(\lambda)$ algorithm and shown that it solves the problem of instability that plagues conventional $TD(\lambda)$ when applied in off-policy training situations in conjunction with linear function approximation.
 Compared to gradient-TD methods, emphatic $TD(\lambda)$ is simpler in that it has a single parameter vector and a single step size rather than two of each.
 The per-time-step complexities of gradient-TD and emphatic-TD methods are both linear in the number of parameters; both are much simpler than quadratic complexity methods such $LSTD(\lambda)$ and its off-policy variants.
 We have also presented a few empirical examples of emphatic TD(0) compared to conventional TD(0) adapted to off-policy training.
 These examples illustrate some of emphatic $TD(\lambda)$'s basic strengths and weaknesses, but a proper empirical comparison with other methods remains for future work.
-Extensions of the emphasis idea to action-value and control methods such as $Sarsa(\lambda)$ and $Q(\lambda)$, to trueonline forms (van Seijen & Sutton 2014), and to weighted importance sampling (Mahmood et al. 2014, in preparation) are also natural and remain for future work.
-Yu (2015) has recently extended the emphatic idea to a least-squares algorithm and proved it and our emphatic $TD(\lambda)$ convergent with probability one.
+Extensions of the emphasis idea to action-value and control methods such as $Sarsa(\lambda)$ and $Q(\lambda)$, to true-online forms (van Seijen & Sutton 2014, Sutton 2015), and to weighted importance sampling (Mahmood et al. 2014, 2015a) are also natural and remain for future work.